ErikThorsell/GSFC_Internship/README.md

 managed to do it, but the result was not as good as expected and for now the project is put on ice.

+#### Presentation

+At the en of our stay we have a presentation.
+You can find that presentation here.